 Imagine you receive a call from someone who asks you to draw a typographic iceberg.
 What would you say?
 You probably wouldn’t know how to answer, and end up saying, “Huh?”
 Or let’s say, Sesame Street calls you to draw hand-lettered quotes of Bert or Ernie.
 Well, we’ve come across someone out there who actually has received these kind of assignments, and what she makes of them is just too stunning and beautiful — we just had to share!

-Meet Mary Kate Mc Devitt, a letterer and illustrator living and working in Brooklyn, NY, and lean back to dive into her colorful showcase of Hand Lettering & Illustration48 gallery.
+Meet Mary Kate Mc Devitt47, a letterer and illustrator living and working in Brooklyn, NY, and lean back to dive into her colorful showcase of Hand Lettering & Illustration48 gallery.
 Mary doesn’t just display her work but also shares interesting bits of information behind every assignment and where she gets her inspiration from.
 If you take a closer look, you’ll also be able to figure out what an iceberg and a hermit have in common. (ea)

 Do you feel like you’re just not advancing enough in your front- or back-end skills?
-Have you had a chance to check out our line-up of Smashing Workshops yet?
+Have you had a chance to check out our line-up of Smashing Workshops49 yet?
 With our full-day workshops in London, Berlin and Zurich, we encourage you to grab a seat and say goodbye to your programming woes.
 Now if one of these workshops don’t help you get better and smarter, what will?

 Would you like us to organize workshops in your city?
 Is there a particular topic that you’d like to master?
 Let us know by getting in touch with us and we’ll be there before you know it!